DataDog/hiring-engineers/answers.md

     [{}]
 ```

+### Can you change you check's collection interval without modifying the Python check file?

-It's possible to [change the collection interval](https://docs.datadoghq.com/developers/agent_checks/#configuration) from inside the configuration file by adding **min_collection_interval** at the instance level.
-This means that we don't have to modify the Python check file we just created!
+It's possible to [change the collection interval](https://docs.datadoghq.com/developers/agent_checks/#configuration) from inside the configuration file by adding `min_collection_interval` at the instance level.
+This means that we could change the collection interval to 45 seconds without having to modify the Python check file we just created!

 metric_check.yaml: